apache/cordova-docs/docs/en/edge/guide/appdev/whitelist/index.md

 ## Android Whitelisting

-Platform-soecific whitelisting rules are found in `res/xml/config.xml`.
+Platform-specific whitelisting rules are found in `res/xml/config.xml`.

 __NOTE:__ On Android 2.3 and before, domain whitelisting only works for `href` hyperlinks, not referenced resources such as images and scripts.
 Take steps to avoid scripts from being injected into the application.

+Navigating to non-whitelisted domains via `href` hyperlink causes the page to open in the default browser rather than within the application.
+(Compare this to iOS's behavior noted below.)

 ## iOS Whitelisting